posthaven/posthaven_theme/README.md

 `config.yml` has the following options:

-* `email` – The email address of your Posthaven account
 * `api_key` – Your Posthaven API key
-* `site` – The full **Posthaven subdomain** your site, e.g. "my-site.posthaven.com".
-This **cannot** a custom domain.
-* `theme-id` – An optional id for the theme you want to edit, if omitted the default theme for the site will be updated
+* `theme_id` – The ID of the theme to edit.
+If you do not know the ID run the `configure` command above with only a api-key and you'll be guided through selecting an existing theme or creating a new one.

 See the `phtheme configure` command above for one step setup of the `config.yml` file.

 # Thanks